 Our plan has people and free interpreter services available to answer questions from disabled and non-English speaking members.
-Written materials are also available in Spanish.
-We can also give you information in Braille, in large print, or other alternate formats at no cost if you need it.
+We can also give you information in braille, in large print, or other alternate formats at no cost if you need it.
 We are required to give you information about the plan's benefits in a format that is accessible and appropriate for you.
-To get information from us in a way that works for you, please call Member Services (phone numbers are printed on the back cover of this booklet) or contact the Chief Compliance Officer at 877-284-6962 or compliance@cloverhealth.com.
+To get information from us in a way that works for you, please call Member Services (phone numbers are printed on the back cover of this booklet).

-If you have any trouble getting information from our plan in a format that is accessible for you, please call to file a grievance with Clover Health Plan.
-You may also file a complaint with Medicare by calling 1-800-MEDICARE (1-800-633-4227) or directly with the Office for Civil Rights, Contact information is included in this Evidence of Coverage or with this mailing, or you may contact Member Services at 1-888-657-1207 or 711 for additional information.
+If you have any trouble getting information from our plan in a format that is accessible and appropriate for you, please call to file a grievance with Clover Health Plan at the Member Services number listed below.
+You may also file a complaint with Medicare by calling 1-800-MEDICARE (1-800-633-4227) or directly with the Office for Civil Rights.
+Contact information is included in this Evidence of Coverage or available electronically, or you may contact Member Services at 1-888-778-1478 or 711 for additional information.

-Sección 1.1 Debemos proporcionar información de una manera que funcione para usted (en idiomas diferentes al inglés, en Braille, en letra grande o en otros formatos alternativos, etc.
+Sección 1.1 Debemos proporcionar información de una manera que funcione para usted (en idiomas diferentes al inglés, en braille, en letra grande o en otros formatos alternativos, etc.